sprachan/Data-Project/README.txt

 ------------------- Dependencies ------------------------
 (1) Code language
-All analysis carried out in R using RStudio IDE.
+Almost all analysis carried out in R using RStudio IDE.
 I use RStudio's Project functionality for portability.
+To generate a random subset of Maine eBird data, I used command line tools (awk and grep); that script is available in ./scripts/term_commands.txt.

 (2) Packages
 I load several packages in R and use functions from a few others.
 These should all be installed prior to running the script.